-Intended for students with no previous knowledge of the language and designed to lead to a working knowledge of spoken and written Spanish with a focus on listening, reading, speaking, writing, and intercultural competence.
+A continuation of SPAN 111.
+Prerequisite: SPAN 111 or consent of Department.
 Note: not to be taken by students with native or near native proficiency, or with Spanish 30 or its equivalents in Canada and other countries.

-The objective of this course is to develop basic proficiency in Spanish.
+The objective of this course is to continue developing basic proficiency in Spanish.
 To do so, we will get you to use Spanish as much as possible because this is the most effective way to learn a language.
 Thus, the course places a strong emphasis in the development of your communicative ability in relation to the four skills of speaking, listening, reading and writing.
 All aspects of language (e.g., vocabulary, structures, etc.) will be presented and used within specific communicative situations and the goal is for you to carry out activities and tasks using the language you have learned.